-Mr Graham Allen, Mr Sven Althoff, Mr Andrew Annandale and Mr John Whiter are all directors of AHL.
-Mr Andrew Annandale is a director of AUA.
-Mr Ian Maguire was a director of AHL and AUA until his resignation from both companies on 7 May 2021.
-Mr Andrew Annandale and Ms Carol-Ann Burton are directors of ATCSL.
+Mr Graham Allen, Mr Sven Althoff and Mr John Whiter are all directors of AHL.
+Mr Andrew Annandale was a director of AHL, AUA and ATCSL until his retirement from these boards on 31 December 2022.
+Mr Ian Maguire was a director of AHL, ASML and AUA until his resignation on 7 May 2021.
+Ms Carol-Ann Burton is a director of ATCSL.
+Mr Nicholas Moore was appointed as a director of AHL with effect from 28 July 2022.
+Mr Graham Allen was appointed as a director of AUA with effect from 5 December 2022.